Techgethr/audioanalyzer/README.md

      # If you want to transcribe before analyzing with Mistral, configure the following variables
      MISTRAL_INCLUDE_TRANSCRIPTION=true or false
      MISTRAL_MODEL_TEXT=

+     # If you want to use a database (otherwise, results are only saved in the text file)
+     DB_ENGINE=supabase

+     # Supabase Configuration
+     SUPABASE_URL=
+     SUPABASE_ANON_KEY=
+     SUPABASE_TABLE_NAME=
      ```

+## Database

+Currently, only Supabase is supported as a database.

+For more details on how to use the database and configure other engines, see the [specific README](./src/services/database/README.md)

 ## Usage Modes